Typed compositional quantum computation with lenses: Concrete examples

 \section{Concrete examples}

 When working on practical examples we move to more concrete settings.
-Namely, we use $\mathbb C$ as the coefficient field, which can also be seen as the vector space $\coqin{Co} = \mathbb C^1$.
-The indices are now in $\coqin{I} = \ord{2} = \{0,1\}$.
-In this section we use Coq notations rather than the mathematical ones of the previous sections, so as to keep close to the actual code.
+Namely, we use $\mathbb C$ as the coefficient ring.
+The indices are now in $\coqin{I} = \ord{2} = \{0,1\}$ (expect for the qutrit example, which uses $\coqin{I} = \ord{3} = \{0,1,2\}$).
+In this section we use \coq{} notations rather than the mathematical ones of the previous sections, so as to keep close to the actual code.
+Common definitions for qubits can be found in the \coqin{qexamples_common} module~\cite[\coqin{qexamples_common.v}]{qecc}.

-As an example, let us recall the circuit diagram of Shor's code (Figure~\ref{fig:shorcode}).
+As an example, let us recall the circuit diagram of Shor code (Figure~\ref{fig:shorcode}).
 It consists of two smaller components, bit-flip and sign-flip codes (Figures~\ref{fig:bitflipcode}~and~\ref{fig:signflipcode}), in such a way that three bit-flip codes are placed in parallel and surrounded by one sign-flip code.
-This construction can be expressed straightforwardly as the following Coq code.
+This construction can be expressed straightforwardly as the following \coq{} code, which can be found in the accompanying development~\cite[\coqin{qexamples_shor.v}]{qecc}.

-We proved that Shor's code is the identity on an error-free channel:
+We proved that the Shor code is the identity on an error-free channel:

 The proof is compositional, relying on lemmas for each subcircuit.